girip11/scala_learning/lang_docs/1_scala_beginner_udemy/1_basics/8_smart_operations_on_strings.md

 val age: Int = 30

 println(s"My name is $name and I am $age years old")

+// To include $ itself as a content in the string
+// add another $ as a prefix
+val price = 145
+println(s"Value of iphone 12 is $$$price")
 ```

 * Expressions are enclosed within `${}`